RomanoKim/W4L/README.md

 The game will use special characters as well as colour, most terminals can support both of these given they've been updated in the last decade.

+The game will have partial-mouse support, as in the mouse will work in most areas of the game but the player will still require a keyboard.
+Note that it is not necessary to use a terminal with mouse support (though most do), the game will poll for mouse events and will move on if they are not supported.

 The minimum terminal size I've decided on is **76** half-width characters across which is equivalent to **38** full-width characters across, as well as **23** rows down.
 Which is just slightly lower than the standard 80x24.
 Meaning